SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Configuring_dashboard_security.md

 User permissions can be customized for both dashboard folders and individual dashboards, allowing you to restrict access and prevent unauthorized modifications.

 > [!IMPORTANT]
 > Restricting access to dashboards does not imply any restrictions on the underlying data.
-For this, the access rights on the corresponding data sources should be configured.
+For this, the access rights on the corresponding data sources should be configured in DataMiner Cube.
+See [User rights](xref:User_rights).

 To configure which users can access and/or edit a folder or dashboard: